opendaylight/docs/docs/user-guide/group-based-policy-user-guide.rst

 looks as so:

 .. figure:: ./images/groupbasedpolicy/GBP_High-levelBerylliumArchitecture.png
-   :alt: GBP High Level Beryllium Architecture
+   :alt: GBP High Level Architecture

-   GBP High Level Beryllium Architecture
+   GBP High Level Architecture

 The major benefit of this architecture is that the mapping of the domain-specific-language is completely separate and independent of the